matteobarbera/mavlab_wiki_fork/rules-finance.md

 To purchase goods and/or services, a purchase order must be created in Basware Alusta.
 Each department has a designated purchaser who is responsible for placing orders and who has access to this ordering system.

 The submitted order is verified and approved by the Purchasing Team (SSC Finance).
 The supplier automatically receives an email with the purchase order via the system or receives the order on the Basware Portal.
-After delivery, the purchaser confirms on the purchase order in Basware Alusta that the goods/services have been received.
+After delivery, the purchaser confirms the purchase order in [Basware Alusta](alusta) that the goods/services have been received.

 The supplier submits the invoice digitally.
 There are 2 options for this.